 How to Start Rewiring Your Brain in Real Life

+Rewiring your brain doesn’t happen all at once, it happens in the tiny rewrites.
 That moment when you pause and choose a gentler phrase instead of spiraling?
-That’s it.
 That’s the work.

-When you repeat a phrase that feels more truthful, more spacious, or just slightly less judgmental—you’re not just calming your nervous system.
+When you repeat a phrase that feels more truthful, more spacious or just slightly less judgmental, you’re not just calming your nervous system.
 You’re shifting your identity.
 You’re practicing self-leadership.

 Flat lay of a journal asking, “What phrase do I repeat that might be wiring me for stress?”—a powerful reminder about how to reframe negative self-talk and begin rewiring your brain.